tcltk/tcl/doc/dev/value-history.md

 at defining a single Universal Coded Character Set (UCS) were active during the 1990s, ISO-10646 and Unicode.
-The common task was to define a mapping from integer index values (codepoints) to the character assigned to the row of the character set table identified by the codepoint.
+The common task was to define a mapping from integer index values (codepoints) to the character assigned to the location in the character set table identified by the codepoint.
 The ISO-10646 effort conceived of a table with 4-byte (32-bit) indices, with space for up to 2^32 characters.
 They gave the name UCS-4 to both this conceptual character set and the trivial encoding of its codepoints